elementary-Inc/blog/_posts/2021/2021-08-10-elementary-os-6-odin-released.md

 <figcaption>Calendar</figcaption>
 </figure>

-Calendar also supports the Online Accounts integration via the CalDav standard; add any CalDav-compliant account in System Settings, and its events and tasks will show up in the Calendar and Tasks apps.
+Calendar also supports the Online Accounts integration via the CalDAV standard; add any CalDAV-compliant account in System Settings, and its events and tasks will show up in the Calendar and Tasks apps.
 We've also added ICS import, improved offline support, and fixed a number of issues around all-day events and timezones.

 <figure markdown="1">
 ![Camera](/images/{{ page.slug }}/camera.png){: width="704" height="544"}